euzu/m3u-filter/README.md

     proxy: redirect
     server: external
 ```
 We have defined 2 server configurations.
-The `default` configuration is intended for use in the local network, the IP address is that of the computer on which `m3u-filter` is running.
+The `default` configuration is intended for use in the local network, the IP address is that of the computer on which `tuliprox` is running.
 The `external` configuration is optional and is only required for access from outside your local network.
 External access requires port forwarding on your router and an SSL terminator proxy such as nginx and a dyndns provider configured from your router if you do not have a static IP address (this is outside the scope of this manual).

 The next section of the `api-proxy.yml` contains the user definition.
 We can define users for each `target` from the `source.yml`.
 This means that each `user` can only access one `target` from `source.yml`.
 We have named our target `all_channels` in `source.yml` and used this name for the user definition.
 We have defined 2 users, one for local access and one for external access.
 We have set the proxy type to `redirect`, which means that the client will be redirected to the original provider URL when opening a stream.
-If you set the proxy type to `reverse`, the stream will be streamed from the provider through `m3u-filter`.
-Based on the hardware you are running `m3u-filter` on, you can opt for the proxy type `reverse`.
+If you set the proxy type to `reverse`, the stream will be streamed from the provider through `tuliprox`.
+Based on the hardware you are running `tuliprox` on, you can opt for the proxy type `reverse`.
 But you should start with `redirect` first until everything works well.

 If no server is specified for a user, the default one is taken.